 - Order (a.k.a. referral): In some cases, a physician will provide an order for therapy that includes a diagnosis and instructions for treatment type, duration, and frequency.

-- Evaluation: The evaluation typically takes place on the patient’s first visit and includes an examination, which consists of a review of historical data and symptoms as well as performance of tests and measures.
+- Evaluation: The evaluation typically takes place on the patient's first visit and includes an examination, which consists of a review of historical data and symptoms as well as performance of tests and measures.
 It is at this point that the therapist provides a diagnosis and prognosis.
-(Therapists should perform a reevaluation only if the patient’s condition or functional status changes unexpectedly.)
+(Therapists should perform a re-evaluation only when the criteria detailed in this blog post are met.)

 - Plan of care: Based on the evaluation—and the physician's order, if applicable—the therapist works with the patient to develop a plan of care to help the patient meet his or her therapeutic goals.